MathewStylianidis/LVQ1_Classifier/README.md

 The LVQ classifier can be used by importing the class Lvq1 from the lvq1.py file.

+Note that only the standard LVQ classifier also known as LVQ1 is implemented.
+Other versions of LVQ such as OLVQ1 or LVQ3 will be added in potential future updates.

 ## Required libraries
 * SciPy